The Daleks' Master Plan: Commercial releases

 The Daleks' Master Plan was novelised in two volumes—Mission to the Unknown and The Mutation of Time—by John Peel with covers from Alister Pearson, published in paperback by Target Books and W. H. Allen on 21 September and 19 October 1989; the first volume also novelised "Mission to the Unknown".
 An unabridged reading of the book was published by BBC Audiobooks in two five-disc sets on 6 May and 3 June 2010, read by Purves and Marsh with Dalek voices by Nicholas Briggs; it was re-released as part of the Dalek Menace! set on 4 October 2012 and The Dalek Collection on 18 June 2020.

-The fifth and tenth episodes of The Daleks' Master Plan were included on Daleks – The Early Years, released on VHS in July 1992, with an introduction by Fifth Doctor actor Peter Davison.
+The fifth and tenth episodes of The Daleks' Master Plan were included on Daleks – The Early Years, released on VHS on 6 July 1992, with an introduction by Fifth Doctor actor Peter Davison.
 The second, fifth, and tenth episodes were included on the DVD set Lost in Time, released on 1 November 2004, featuring an audio commentary by Purves, Stoney, and Cusick.
+The first and third episodes were released on BBC iPlayer in the United Kingdom and YouTube in the United States on 3 April 2026.

 Using off-air recordings, an audio version of the story was released as a five-disc set in October 2001, with narration by Purves.
 It was included, alongside digital copies of the original scripts, (Note: The original release of the set did not contain the scripts due to a pressing error; purchasers could request a replacement CD with the scripts included.) in The Lost TV Episodes: Collection 2 by BBC Audiobooks in February 2011, and was released as a vinyl record by Demon Records in February 2019.
 BBC Music released the score as part of Doctor Who: Devils' Planet – The Music of Tristram Cary in September 2003, and sound effects as part of Doctor Who at the BBC Radiophonic Workshop Volume 1: The Early Years 1963–1969 in May 2005.
 Some music tracks were included on Doctor Who: The 50th Anniversary Collection (2013) by Silva Screen.

 The Daleks' Master Plan was adapted into a stage version by Nick Scovell, which was staged by Internalia Theatre at the New Theatre Royal in October 2007.
 Scovell portrayed the Doctor, while Briggs voiced the Daleks.